gboenn/audio_yarn/README.md

 # audio_yarn
-Example code for audio apps with multithreading
+Example code in C++ for audio apps with multithreading